VKACoder/Convolutional-Code/README.md

 The n generator polynomials used are: GP<sub>0</sub> = 1 + x and GP<sub>1</sub> = 1 + x + x<sup>2</sup>.

 <img width="1014" height="572" alt="image" src="https://github.com/user-attachments/assets/197a96fe-d1c0-4278-b7b9-873a6e9c37b3" />

+The encoder can be designed using FSM (used in the design) or simple shift register and exor gates.

+## Viterbi Decoder